Feel the minutes ticking by until your blog post deadline?

 - Use short words, sentences and paragraphs.
 The US average reading level is 5th grade.
 Choose easy, short words over long ones.
 Most people scan when they read online so keep sentences and paragraphs short.

 - Skip the jargon.
-Corporate-speak makes your writing stilted and trite.
-It’s a stop sign for your readers.
-Find a word your mother would understand.
+Corporate-speak takes the power out of your words.
+Jargon is stop sign for your readers.
+Use words your mother would understand.

-Here’s where an editor is useful.
+Start with the text.
+Here’s where having a copyeditor helps.
 If you don’t have one, get a colleague, family member or writing buddy to read your article.
 Otherwise, at least read it through once out loud.

 - Focus your content on one keyword phrase.
 It should be related to your search categories.

 - Include links to other resources.
 It’s your reference section.
 Want to boost your visibility?
 Mention thought leaders.
 Let them know after the piece is published.